Toggle: English / Spanish

 A varicocele is the swelling of the veins inside the scrotum.
 These veins are found along the cord that holds up a man's testicles (spermatic cord).

 Varicose veins - scrotum

-Varicoceles develop slowly most of the time.
-They are more common in men ages 15 - 25 and are most often seen on the left side of the scrotum.
+Most of the time, varicoceles develop slowly.
+They are more common in men ages 15 to 25 and are most often seen on the left side of the scrotum.

 A varicocele in an older man that appears suddenly may be caused by a kidney tumor, which can block blood flow to a vein.
 The problem is more common on the left side than the right.

 - Enlarged, twisted veins in the scrotum

 - Painless , , or bulge in the scrotum